habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

 ---

 # Add configuration to your plan
-When you create a plan, you may optionally define which configuration settings can be overridden through the use of a templatized [Handlebars.js](https://github.com/wycats/handlebars.js/) version of the native application configuration file.
+When you create a plan, you may optionally define which configuration settings can be overridden through the use of a templatized [Handlebars.js](https:handlebars.js.com) version of the native application configuration file.
 Default settings are then specified in and updated from a corresponding [TOML](https://github.com/toml-lang/toml) file.
-And because Handlebars.js is an extension of the [Mustache templating language](https://mustache.github.io/mustache.5.html), the basic syntax is the same.

 In this tutorial, the archive for our Node.js app already has a configuration file called `config.json` that populates a message and specifies a listening port for the http server.
 We will use that file as a template for the settings that can be overridden at start up or while our service is running.